Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Discussion

-Through visual inspection, a potential foreground galaxy is visible between the two members of J0023+0417.
-The broad emission-line profiles of both members, including C III] and Mg II, are nearly identical, and both spectra show self-absorption features in the Mg II line.
+Through visual inspection, a potential foreground lens is visible between the two members of J0023+0417 (see figure~\ref{DQ1}).
+The broad emission-line profiles of both members, including C III] and Mg II, are nearly similar, and both spectra show self-absorption features in the Mg II line.
 In addition, the redshift difference is only $\Delta z = 0.0031$.
 These characteristics strongly favor the interpretation that J0023+0417 is a gravitationally lensed quasar system.